ceramic-mug/ceramic-mug.github.io/reference/error.md

 ### Parameter error estimation

-The set of residuals $E$ can be defined as
+The set of residuals $E$ can be defined as the set of differences between the original $y$-values and the $y$-values estimated by the regression using the original $x$-values as arguments:

 $$
 E = \{\epsilon_i : \epsilon_i = y_i - \left(a + bx_i\right), \forall (x_i, y_i)\}